- Applications will be judged on their benefits within Washington State ONLY.

-- Structural restoration, such as tree planting or culvert removal.
+- Structural on the ground restoration, such as tree planting, culvert removal or invasive species removal.
 (We will consider funding policy, advocacy, and legal work related to restoration but not the work itself.)

 - Organization of, scholarships for, or support of public conferences, as distinct from invited meetings or convening of groups engaged in related efforts